locking macro creates monitor bytecode difficult to analyze in Graal native-image and ART runtime

-Android ART runs compile time verification on bytecode and fails on any usage of the locking macro.
-The error looks like that seen in CLJ-1829 (in that case clojure.core.server/stop-server calls the locking macro):
+Android ART runs compile time verification on bytecode and fails on some usages of the locking macro.
+Example:

 Android ART runtime

 I have verified that the new clj-1472-5.patch resolves the issue per instructions by Lee Read with Graal 19, existing Clojure tests all pass, core.memoize code is ok.

 The latest Graal (20) works under Java 8, but fails with different errors under Java 11.

 This code in core.memoize is broken with CLJ-1472-4 as the locking thunk is pulled out of the context where set! on mutable volatile deftype fields is allowed: